-Annexation is a procedure for bringing unincorporated areas into a city or additional service areas into a special purpose district.
-An annexation area is usually adjacent to an incorporated city or a special purpose district.
+Annexation is a procedure for bringing unincorporated areas into a city, town, or additional service areas into a special purpose district.
+An annexation area is usually adjacent to an incorporated city, town, or a special purpose district.
 Washington State law governs the procedures for annexation.
 The Annexation Handbook for Cities and Towns in Washington State, Report No. 19, is on file with the Municipal Research and Services Center and provides information on the annexation process.

 Five Methods of Annexation